cnp3/ebook/principles/reliability.rst

    Selective repeat : example

-.. index:: selective acknowledgements
+.. index:: selective acknowledgments

-Pure cumulative acknowledgements work well with the `go-back-n` strategy.
-However, with only cumulative acknowledgements a `selective repeat` sender cannot easily determine which frames have been correctly received after a data frame has been lost.
+Pure cumulative acknowledgments work well with the `go-back-n` strategy.
+However, with only cumulative acknowledgments a `selective repeat` sender cannot easily determine which frames have been correctly received after a data frame has been lost.
 For example, in the figure above, the second `C(OK,0)` does not inform explicitly the sender of the reception of `D(2,c)` and the sender could retransmit this frame although it has already been received.
-A possible solution to improve the performance of `selective repeat` is to provide additional information about the received frames in the acknowledgements that are returned by the receiver.
-For example, the receiver could add in the returned acknowledgement the list of the sequence numbers of all frames that have already been received.
-Such acknowledgements are sometimes called `selective acknowledgements`.
+A possible solution to improve the performance of `selective repeat` is to provide additional information about the received frames in the acknowledgments that are returned by the receiver.
+For example, the receiver could add in the returned acknowledgment the list of the sequence numbers of all frames that have already been received.
+Such acknowledgments are sometimes called `selective acknowledgments`.
 This is illustrated in the figure above.

 .. ..figure:: png/manque
       :align: center